Graph Filters for Signal Processing and Machine Learning on Graphs: Filter Design and Identification

 or the minimax problem

-The approaches in \eqref{eq:univDesign} and \eqref{eq:univDesign2} fall into the category referred to as \emph{universal design}, because the approximating filters are designed over the interval $[\lambda_{\min}, \lambda_{\max}]$, as opposed to specific eigenvalues.
+The approaches in \eqref{eq:univDesign} and \eqref{eq:univDesign2} are referred to as \emph{universal design}, because the approximating filters are designed over the interval $[\lambda_{\min}, \lambda_{\max}]$, as opposed to specific eigenvalues.
 Thus, if the same filter is used on a different graph with the same spectral bounds, the approximating filter will also be the same.

-The solution to \eqref{eq:univDesign} can be found by orthogonally projecting $\beta$ onto the span of the first $K+1$ Legendre polynomials.
-A near-optimal solution to \eqref{eq:univDesign2} can be found by truncating the expansion of $\beta$ into shifted Chebyshev polynomials \cite{druskin1989two} (see box for details).
+The solution to \eqref{eq:univDesign} can be found by orthogonally projecting $\tilde{\fnbeta}(\lambda)$ onto the span of the first $K+1$ Legendre polynomials.
+A near-optimal solution to \eqref{eq:univDesign2} can be found by truncating the expansion of $\tilde{\fnbeta}(\lambda)$ into shifted Chebyshev polynomials \cite{druskin1989two} (see Box 2).
 Alternative minimax approximations are investigated in \cite{tseng2021minimax,pakiyarajah2022minimax}.
-For more detailed discussions on the trade-offs involved in polynomial approximation methods, see, e.g, \cite[Sec.
+For more details on the trade-offs involved in polynomial approximations, see, e.g, \cite[Sec.
 V.C]{shuman2018distributed} and \cite{trefethen2019approximation}.